NASA’s Voyager 1, Furthest Human-Made Object, Resumes Data Transmission After Five-Month Silence

 The issue with Voyager 1 was traced back to one of the spacecraft’s three onboard computers, the flight data subsystem (FDS), by the Voyager engineering team at NASA’s Jet Propulsion Laboratory in Southern California.
 The FDS is responsible for packaging the science and engineering data before it is sent back to Earth.

 The team discovered that a single chip responsible for storing a portion of the FDS memory, including some of the FDS computer’s software code, was not functioning.
 The loss of that code rendered the science and engineering data unusable.
-Unable to repair the chip, the team decided to relocate the affected code elsewhere in the FDS memory.
-However, no single location was large enough to hold the entire section of code.
+The team was unable to repair the chip, so they relocated the affected code elsewhere in the FDS memory.
+However, no location was large enough to hold the entire code section.

 The Solution: Dividing and Relocating the Code